Nunes memo: Background

 Nunes had previously recused himself from the committee's investigation into Russia's interference in U.S. elections due to a House ethics investigation into Nunes' coordination with the Trump administration.
 The House Ethics Committee stated that "Nunes may have made unauthorized disclosures of classified information, in violation of House Rules, law, regulations, or other standards of conduct" (the ethics investigation ended when the committee was unable to obtain the relevant classified information).
 However, after offering to step aside from the investigation into Russian interference, Nunes began his own "parallel" investigation, whose purpose appeared to be to undermine the original ongoing investigation.

 Since January 18 a growing number of Republicans began calling for the release of the memo.

 Adam Schiff released a statement and a letter to Nunes on January 31, 2018, stating that Nunes had "made material changes to the memo he sent to White House – changes not approved by the Committee" and that the White House was "reviewing a document the Committee has not approved for release."
 In response Peter King, who also sits on the Intelligence Committee, stated, "My understanding is this was agreed on beforehand among Republicans.
 There's one small part in the memo which in no way affects the substance in the memo."
 He said it involved removing only "three or four words" and came at the request of the FBI.

 Social media influence

 A social media campaign under the hashtag "#ReleaseTheMemo" emerged on January 19, 2018, to publicly release the memo despite some of its classified contents.

 According to the Hamilton 68 project run by the bipartisan Alliance for Securing Democracy (ASD) which tracks Russian propaganda efforts on Twitter, the hashtag was promoted by Russian Twitter bot accounts, with a 230,000 percent spike in the promotion of the hashtag by these accounts.
 Clint Watts, one of the founding researchers of ASD, said the social media campaign started trending after Julian Assange advocated for the memo's release, which was then repeated by Russian influence networks.
 Twitter stated that a "preliminary analysis of available geographical data for tweets with the hashtag #ReleaseTheMemo ... has not identified any significant activity connected to Russia with respect to tweets posting original content to this hashtag."

+A key leader in the Hamilton 68 project was Jonathon Morgan who was later implicated in an "elaborate false-flag operation" to portray legitimate conservative American accounts as being Russian in origin under a contract granted to his start-up New Knowledge.
+In January 2018, shortly after the conclusion of a disinformation operation in Alabama, Morgan made media appearances alleging Russian support for the #ReleaseTheMemo and the Hamilton 68 dashboard started publishing data supporting these claims.